bek2518/alx-higher_level_programming/0x11-python-network_1/README.md

 ## Learning Objectives

-* How tp fetch internet resources with Python package urllib
+* How to fetch internet resources with Python package urllib
 * How to decode urllib body response
 * How to use the Python package requests
 * How to make HTTP GET request